 October 2011 saw the arrival of parkrun in eastern Europe as Poland joined the parkrun family.
 The beauty of parkrun is it takes place every week of the year, and this can be a challenge in Poland where temperatures can vary greatly, with hot summers and extremely cold winters.

 However, Poland has also become a hotspot for parkrun tourists seeking to claim the letter Z for their parkrun alphabets, as you have two events to choose from – Zary parkrun and Zielona Góra parkrun!

-And it’s not just tourists that love parkrunning in Poland – the concept has been embraced by runners and local communities across the country, and there are now more than 50 events taking place each week.
+And it’s not just tourists that love parkrunning in Poland - the concept has been embraced by runners and local communities across the country, and there now more than 50 events taking place each week.

-It all started with Gdynia parkrun, which is a straight out-and-back course starting at the Maritime Museum, and travelling along the seaside boulevard with views out across the Baltic Sea.
+It all started with Gdynia parkrun, which is a straight out-and-back course starting at the Maritime Museum, and traveling along the seaside boulevard with views out across the Baltic Sea.
 With so few turns and a seafront setting, the flat course offers PB-potential.

 5. Delta parkrun – Johannesburg, South Africa